 In 2015, the renowned Peter Doherty Awards for Excellence in Science and Science Education expanded and the awards became the Peter Doherty Awards for Excellence in STEM Education.
 This acknowledges STEM education as a strategic priority for the Department of Education and Training.

 Applicants may be nominated by themselves or by another person.
 Previous Peter Doherty Award recipients are not eligible to apply.
 Applications should not be for projects or initiatives that are the same or similar to previously submitted applications unless the project or initiative is significantly enhanced or modified.
-Students can apply for more than one award but can only receive one award.
 For further information about the Peter Doherty Awards please email firstname.lastname@example.org.

 For further information about the Peter Doherty Awards for Excellence in STEM Education, please email email@example.com.